Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![coding running](./images/launched_on_new_tab.png)

 # Adding JavaScript to a web page
-JavaScript can be added to a web page in three ways:
+JavaScript can be added to a web page in three different ways:
 - **_Inline script_**
 - **_Internal script_**
 - **_External script_**